 Unlike most of its rivers...I departed Nevada

 In the late Summer of 2010, I left NBMG for a permanent mapping position with the U.S. Geological Survey in Flagstaff, Arizona.
 At the time, It was an ideal and impeccably timed professional move for me, and an ideal change for my family.
-Although I took a significant pay cut and sacrificed a coveted tenured position and all manner of annual leave opportunities, the move provided a massive increase in quality of life.
+Although I took and have yet to recover a significant pay cut and sacrificed a coveted tenured position and all manner of annual leave opportunities, the move provided a massive increase in quality of life.
 Flagstaff is a wonderful place to live.
 I live at nearly 7000', 79 miles from the Grand Canyon, 20 from Sedona, etc. Check the map...good location.

 Current scientific interests / Why I map

 My job is to use mapping as a means to concisely summarize the geologic effects, timing, and signatures of surface processes that drive landscape evolution.
 An emphasis and reliance on mapping requires me to consider geologic processes over a broad range of spatial and temporal scales.
 That is the most informative part of geologic mapping.
 Sure, great exposures are nice and can spawn numerous niche publications and comfortably pad a CV, but maps tell a much larger story.
 Since 1990, I have accrued extensive field experience in diverse geologic settings in desert areas of Nevada, Arizona, Oregon, and California through numerous mapping projects.
 Most of these have tended to emphasize the geologic records of landscape evolution as dictated by combinations of climatic and hydroloclimatologic variability; tectonic activity; mass movements; extreme floods; and volcanism.